argent0/argent0.github.io/site/posts/2021/slice/hs-slice/slicing-vectors.md

 With these definitions `vSlice` is easy to write.
-It takes a `Slice t i is` and a `Vect t a` as inputs and returns a `Vect i a` where the i-th element of `Vect t a` is present in `Vect i a` if the i-th element of `is` is `True`.
+It takes a `Slice t i is` and a `Vect t a` as inputs and returns a `Vect i a` where the k-th element of `Vect t a` is present in `Vect i a` if the k-th element of `is` is `True`.

 ``` {.haskell .literate}